-The term "Hispanic" refers to individuals who self-identify as having origins in Spain or Spanish-speaking countries, such as Mexico, Guatemala, Peru, Ecuador, or the Dominican Republic [25].
+The term "Hispanic" refers to individuals who self-identify as having origins in Spain or Spanishspeaking countries, such as Mexico, Guatemala, Peru, Ecuador, or the Dominican Republic [25].
 Persons of Latin American descent or origin are considered Latino/a/x.

-In 2019, there were 60.6 million Hispanics in the United States [134].
+In 2022, there were 63.7 million Hispanics in the United States, which represents 19.1% of the U.S. population [185].
 The majority of the Hispanic population in the United States (63.3%) identify themselves as being of Mexican descent [26].
 Approximately 27% of the U.S. Hispanic population identify as Puerto Rican, Cuban, Salvadoran, Dominican, Guatemalan, Colombian, Honduran, Ecuadorian, or Peruvian [26].

-As noted, in the United States, Hispanics are the largest minority group, with 58.6 million residents, or 17% of the population [132].
-In 2019, they represented 18% of the U.S. population [154].
 By 2060, Hispanics are expected to represent 31% of the U.S. population [132].
 In 2019, the three states with the largest Hispanic population also had the most growth: Texas, California, and Florida [154].
+They are also a young group, with a median age 30.7 years in 2022 [185].